-Recently, a TI Coach friend of mine attended a seminar given by a swim coach somewhat well-known in the US triathlon scene.
+Recently, a coach friend of mine attended a seminar given by a swim coach somewhat well-known in the US triathlon scene.
 My friend told me she went with an open mind and heart to learn from this coach with a different approach to swimming and I supported her, looking forward to hearing some new perspective myself.

 What’s The Big Deal With The Swing?

 But let’s set the insults aside.
-Knowing that TI takes great care of performing the recovery swing in a particular way, one of this coach’s pieces of advice in the seminar was that “anything goes” on the recovery swing.
-She said it in a way that made it appear that she was using that aspect of the stroke to clearly differentiate herself from TI.
+Knowing that we takes great care of performing the recovery swing in a particular way, one of this coach’s pieces of advice in the seminar was that “anything goes” on the recovery swing.
+She said it in a way that made it appear that she was using that aspect of the stroke to clearly differentiate herself from our school.
 Going on, she explained that swimming does not need to be pretty, just effective – as if there is no connection between appearance* and performance.
 In other words, get that arm forward, get it forward fast, because it does not matter what it looks like or how it gets there.
 Any way will do because, I presume, she sees so many different ways that fast tri swimmers are doing it.
 In her view, there seems to be no other purpose for that swinging arm than to get it forward so it can get back to the real work of pulling back underwater.

 *Note: ‘Appearance’ in this case refers to all those externally obvious details about the body’s use of energy and the body’s interaction with the water.
 There is a great deal of useful information presented visually, if one knows how to read it and respond to it.